graphprotocol/indexer/README.md

   --postgres-password  Postgres password                  [string] [default: ""] --postgres-database  Postgres database name                [string] [required]

+Disputes
+  --poi-disputable-epochs   The number of epochs in the past to look for
+                            potential POI disputes         [number] [default: 1] --poi-dispute-monitoring  Monitor the network for potential POI disputes [boolean] [default: true]

+Payments
+  --vector-node                 URL of a vector node         [string] [required] --vector-router               Public identifier of the vector router
+                                                             [string] [required]
+  --vector-transfer-definition  Address of the Graph transfer definition
+                                contract              [string] [default: "auto"] --vector-event-server         External URL of the vector event server of the agent                        [string] [required] --vector-event-server-port    Port to serve the vector event server at [number] [default: 8001]

 Options:
   --version             Show version number                            [boolean] --help                Show help                                      [boolean] --dai-contract        Address of the DAI or USDC contract to use for the
                         --inject-dai conversion rate
                 [string] [default: "0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48"]
+  --offchain-subgraphs  Subgraphs to index that are not on chain
+                        (comma-separated)                  [array] [default: []]
 ```

 ### Indexer CLI